Skip to main content

 Ask your doctor or the lab which sample method is best for your child’s test.

-How Do We Get a Pharmacogenomic Test?
+How Do We Get a Pharmacogenetic Test?

 Ask your doctor if pharmacogenetic testing is available near you.
 It might not be available everywhere.

-What Do the Pharmacogenomic Test Results Mean?
+What Do the Pharmacogenetic Test Results Mean?

-The doctor will discuss the pharmacogenomic test results with you.
+The doctor will discuss the pharmacogenetic test results with you.
 Depending on the results, they might make changes to your child’s medicines.
 Do not stop or change any of your child’s medicines without talking to the doctor.
 Doing so could cause serious health problems.

-Pharmacogenomic results do not change over time, so they can be used throughout a person’s life.
+Pharmacogenetic results do not change over time, so they can be used throughout a person’s life.
 Experts may discover new genetic tests or uses, so your child’s testing could be updated later.

 Genes and genetic test results aren’t the only information doctors use when making decisions about medicines.
 They also consider other things about a person and their health, then come up with the best treatment plan.